MacNite/hive-pal/apps/ai-app/readme.md

 - python with faster-whister for Speech-to-Text and transcribing
 - Ollama for analyzing the transscript and creating the .json

+Note: If you change app.py you have to restart the container.

 Currently the folder-setup below is expected:

 ```js